-The clinical manifestations of hypothyroidism are caused by deficiency of thyroxine (T4) and the resulting insufficient cellular effects of triiodothyronine (T3), leading to a general slowing down of metabolic processes and to the development of interstitial edema due to deposition of fibronectin and hydrophilic glycosaminoglycans in the subcutaneous tissue, muscles, and other tissues.
+The clinical manifestations of hypothyroidism are caused by a deficiency of thyroxine (T4) and the resulting insufficient cellular effects of triiodothyronine (T3), leading to a general slowing down of metabolic processes and development of interstitial edema due to deposition of fibronectin and hydrophilic glycosaminoglycans in the subcutaneous tissue, muscles, and other tissues.

 The following types of hypothyroidism may be distinguished:

-c) Treatment with 131I (radioiodine).
+c) Treatment with 131I (radioactive iodine).

 d) Irradiation of the neck.

 e) Excessive intake of iodides, including the administration of amiodarone and iodine contrast media (by inhibiting iodide organification and T4 and T3 synthesis—known as the Wolff-Chaikoff effect—which could be transient or result in permanent hypothyroidism in cases of failure to escape the acute effect).
-Overdose of antithyroid drugs (transient and reversible hypothyroidism, improves upon discontinuation of the drug).

-g) Significant environmental iodine deficiency and chronic exposure to goitrogens, that is, substances that inhibit the accumulation of iodides by the thyroid gland (eg, perchlorates, thiocyanates, nitrates).
+h) Significant environmental iodine deficiency and chronic exposure to goitrogens, that is, substances that inhibit the accumulation of iodides by the thyroid gland (eg, perchlorates, thiocyanates, nitrates).

-h) Infiltrative diseases (eg, hemochromatosis, sarcoidosis).
+i) Infiltrative diseases (eg, hemochromatosis, sarcoidosis, amyloidosis).

 b) Inflammatory or infiltrative conditions.